 Back to “Halloween”, New York City, 1978, in a dilapidated Upper West Side cinema that, even though it would eventually be renovated, wouldn’t survive the multiplex era.
 While my father nervously smelled the odor of urine and pot in the air, I was sinking ever lower into my seat and clutching my jacket ever closer towards my clenching teeth as the movie progressed.

-John Carpenter has talked about how that movie was deliberately made to be an exercise in mounting tension, suspense and fear, with burst of horrific catharsis.
+John Carpenter has talked about how that movie was deliberately made to be an exercise in mounting tension, suspense and fear, with bursts of horrific catharsis.
 No kidding.
 And “Halloween” achieves its scares with a simple plot, engaging performers, and nerve-racking music, but mainly a ruthlessly executed combination of framing, editing, visual teasing and withholding that ratchets up the tension until the terror blister is burst by another very bad event.
 There is killing, but very little blood, and nothing I would call gory.
 The BOO! moments are so effective not so much in what they show but by how the audience was played like a fiddle before getting to the discordant chord.
 The movie is as deliberate and inevitable and efficient as Michael Myers, its “bogeyman”, is himself.

 As “Halloween” put us in the theater through our paces, the screams that erupted during the ever escalating shock moments grew louder and more desperate.
 The gang of guys in the front started to get rowdy.
 A black girl about my age in a powder blue winter coat ran up the aisle out of the theater, but then would come back in hovering near us by the aisle, then would rush back out into the foyer, then come back in watching with her hands clutching her face.
 Rushing out, creeping back in, like a petrified pendulum.